brmson/yodaqa/doc/HIGHLEVEL.md

 are merged or combined.

 The answers have their features consolidated, and some auxiliary features generated (e.g. hitlist-normalized versions of base features).

+*At this point, the AnswerHitlistCAS may be serialized and stored to disk, typically for the purpose of training a classifier.
+The pipeline is then stopped, and can be later started from this point on, restoring the hitlists for each question.*

 The answers are scored (by estimated probability of being correct, using a machine learned model based on the features) and ranked (by their score).
 This is taken care of the **AnswerScoringAE** pipeline.

 ## Answer Evidence Gathering